 Here are some representative examples of the typical comments we’ve seen when analysing pulse survey responses:

 Getting feedback is important, but it’s just the first piece of the puzzle.
 Having the tools to ask questions isn’t the same as analysing the root cause of complex problems.
+Here’s what you should keep in mind:

 Don’t plan several surveys in advance.
 Diagnose areas of focus and opportunity first and then tailor your follow-up questions based on what your teams have said.